- About the Major

 The John Bayliss Broadcast Foundation.
 Juniors, seniors and graduate-level broadcast majors are encouraged to apply for the Bayliss Radio Scholarship.

 National Association of Hispanic Journalists Scholarships.
 Open to high school grads, college and graduate students who are interested in a career in broadcast, photojournalism or print journalism.

 The National Italian American Foundation.
 Scholarships open to Italian American students who demonstrate outstanding potential and high academic achievements or those students from any ethnic background majoring or minoring in Italian language, Italian studies, Italian American studies or a related field, who demonstrate outstanding potential and high academic achievements.

 The Overseas Press Club of America Foundation.
 Aspiring foreign correspondents and students interested in international journalism are encouraged to apply for OPC Foundation's scholarship.
 The winners receive $2,000 checks each.

 Peter Agris Memorial Scholarships.
 Five scholarships of $5,000 are available to journalism or communications graduate and undergraduate students of Greek American heritage.

-Radio Television and News Directors Association and Foundation.
-RTNDA and RTNDF honor professional achievements in electronic journalism through numerous prestigious awards, scholarships, fellowships and internship programs.
+Radio Television Digital News Association and Foundation.
+RTDNA and RTDNF honor professional achievements in electronic journalism through numerous prestigious awards, scholarships, fellowships and internship programs.

 South Asian Journalists Association scholarships.
 The South Asian Journalists Association awards one $1,000 scholarship to a graduate-level student.